Does Imputed Income Affect Your Contributory Life Insurance Plan?

 3. Together with your medical insurance broker/consultant, develop a strategy that will mitigate any expected cost increases.

-It is recommended that you complete this analysis as soon as possible and make the necessary changes to your employment practices now.
-Once the mandates take effect, it will be more difficult to avoid penalties by making changes at that time.
+It is recommended that you complete this analysis annually and make the necessary changes to your employment practices.

 Erin Woulfe